Train etiquette in Japan — how to act on Japanese trains

 Be careful when using your smartphone while moving onto and off trains.
 Walking slowly with your phone in front of your eyes and with no spatial awareness is dangerous and can be very annoying for passengers rushing to get to their connecting train.

 While riding the train, be considerate of the other passengers.
-Offer your seat, help someone with their luggage, and don’t think that you’re the only one riding the train.
+Offer your seat up, help someone with their luggage, and don’t think that you’re the only one riding the train.
 Make the train ride smooth and enjoyable for yourself and everyone around you by following these guidelines for train etiquette in Japan.

 Want to know more about trains and commuting in Japan?
 Take a look at our articles explaining the Suica/Pasmo cards or the Japan Rail pass.